Skip Connections Eliminate Singularities: Results

 \subsection{Why are singularities harmful for learning?}

-The effect of singularities on gradient-based learning has been analyzed in detail previously for shallow networks \cite{amari2006,wei2008}.
-Figure~\ref{amari_fig}a shows the simplified two hidden unit model analyzed in \cite{wei2008} and its reduction to a two-dimensional system in terms of the variables $h$ and $z$.
-Both types of singularities cause degenerate manifolds in the loss landscape, represented by the lines $h=0$ and $z=\pm 1$ in Figure~\ref{amari_fig}b, corresponding to the overlap and elimination singularities respectively.
+The effect of elimination and overlap singularities on gradient-based learning has been analyzed previously for shallow networks \citep{amari2006,wei2008}.
+Figure~\ref{amari_fig}a shows the simplified two hidden unit model analyzed in \citet{wei2008} and its reduction to a two-dimensional system in terms of the overlap and elimination variables, $h$ and $z$.
+Both types of singularity cause degenerate manifolds in the loss landscape, represented by the lines $h=0$ and $z=\pm 1$ in Figure~\ref{amari_fig}b, corresponding to the overlap and elimination singularities respectively.
 The elimination manifolds divide the overlap manifolds into stable and unstable segments.
-According to the analysis presented in \cite{wei2008}, these manifolds give rise to two types of plateaus in the learning dynamics: {\it on-singularity plateaus} which are caused by the random walk behavior of stochastic gradient descent (SGD) along a stable segment of the overlap manifolds (thick segment on the $h=0$ line in Figure~\ref{amari_fig}b) until it escapes the stable segment (Figure~\ref{amari_fig}d), and {\it near-singularity plateaus} which cause a general slowing of the dynamics near the overlap manifolds, even when the initial location is not within the basin of attraction of the stable segment (Figure~\ref{amari_fig}c).
+According to the analysis presented in \citet{wei2008}, these manifolds give rise to two types of plateaus in the learning dynamics: {\it on-singularity plateaus} which are caused by the random walk behavior of stochastic gradient descent (SGD) along a stable segment of the overlap manifolds (thick segment on the $h=0$ line in Figure~\ref{amari_fig}b) until it escapes the stable segment, and (more relevant in practical cases) {\it near-singularity plateaus} which manifest themselves as a general slowing of the dynamics near the overlap manifolds, even when the initial location is not within the basin of attraction of the stable segment.

+Although this analysis only holds for two hidden units, for higher dimensional cases, it suggests that overlaps between hidden units significantly slow down learning along the overlap directions.
+These overlap directions become more numerous as the number of hidden units increases, thus reducing the effective dimensionality of the model.
+We provide empirical evidence for this claim below.

+As mentioned earlier, linear dependence singularities arise exactly only in linear networks.
+However, we expect them to hold approximately, and thus have consequences for learning, in the non-linear case as well.
+Figure~\ref{amari_fig}d-e shows an example in a toy single-layer nonlinear network: learning along a linear dependence manifold, represented by $m$ here, is much slower than learning along other directions, e.g. the norm of the incoming weight vector $J_c$ in the example shown here. \citet{saxe2013} demonstrated that this linear dependence problem arises generically, and becomes worse with depth, in randomly initialized deep linear networks.
+Because learning is significantly slowed down along linear dependence directions compared to other directions, these singularities effectively reduce the dimensionality of the model, similarly to the overlap manifolds.